EN

 An EOR is a third-party service provider that helps companies legally hire employees in other countries without going through the process of establishing their own legal entity first.
 The EOR acts as the legal employer for the company’s overseas workforce, so they can hire while maintaining legal compliance with local tax, labor, and employment regulations.
 The EOR also takes over employment-related HR duties like payroll processing, employment contracts, and benefits administration, saving its clients time-consuming administrative work and allowing them to focus on strategic initiatives—like their global expansion.

-Rippling EOR can help you hire employees in India quickly and compliantly.
-And if you eventually decide to register a company in India, Rippling can still help you save time and money by supporting your employees with global payroll—or even a complete workforce management platform.
+Rippling's EOR service can help you hire employees in India quickly and compliantly.
+And if you eventually decide to register a company in India, Rippling can still help you save time and money by supporting your employees with global payroll software—or even a complete workforce management platform.

 Frequently asked questions about registering a company in India